tobyw121/Snap-Remover/README.md

 # Snap-Remover

-`Remove Snap From Ubuntu , Kubuntu , Xubuntu and Another Linux Distros`
+`A bash script to remove snap from ubuntu , Kubuntu , Xubuntu and Another Linux Distros`
 * remove Snap and all Snap Packets
 * installs the normal Firefox and Synaptic